YuukanOO/uniformcss.com/docs/fundamentals/media-queries.md

 ## Enabling Responsiveness

-By design, Uniform takes common design patterns into consideration and only enables responsiveness to a subset of CSS properties in order to maintain a reasonable file-size.
-You can override the default responsive setting by passing the value `true` to `responsive` key within each property setting in the configuration.
+By design, Uniform only enables responsiveness to a subset of CSS properties.
+You can enable responsiveness by passing `responsive: true` to each property setting in your configuration.
+To see which properties are responsive, please refer to the [glossary](/glossary).

 ```scss
 @use "uniform" as * with (